abrar-nazib/notes/nodejs/README.md

 npm i[nstall] package_name  # installs the latest version of the package
                     # creates a node_modules directory to keep the downloaded packages
                     # creates a package-lock.json for security purposes
+npm i[nstall] package_name --save-dev   # install the package locally and list it as a dev dependency
+                # Locally installed dependencies could not be accessed from terminals
+                # They could be accessed from package.json scripts though
 npm i package_name@version # installs the specific package sudo npm -g i package_name       # installs the package in global scope

 ```

 ### fs